-What Does it Take to Be a Waiter or Waitress?
+What is a Waiter or Waitress?

-Occupation Description Take orders and serve food and beverages to patrons at tables in dining establishment.
+Career Description Take orders and serve food and beverages to patrons at tables in dining establishment.

 What Do Waiters and Waitresses Do On a Daily Basis?